dev-satyamjha/ISM/README.md

 ## 🚀 Installation

-### Option 1 — Portable (No Install)
+### Option 1: Portable (No Install)
-1. Download `ISM+.exe` from the Releases Section.
+1. Download `ISM+.exe` from the Releases section.
-2. Double-click to run instantly.
+2. Double-click to run immediately, no installation required.

-### Option 2 — Installer (Inno Setup)
+### Option 2: Installer (Inno Setup)
-1. Download `ISM_Plus_Setup.exe` from the Releases Section.
+1. Download `ISM_Plus_Setup.exe` from the Releases section.
-2. Run the installer — it handles everything automatically.
+2. Run the installer to complete setup automatically.

-### Option 3 — Microsoft Store
+### Option 3: Microsoft Store
 [![Microsoft Store](https://img.shields.io/badge/Microsoft%20Store-ISM%2B%20-green?logo=microsoftstore)](https://apps.microsoft.com/detail/9nqk8n6m1qz5)

 ---

 ## 🛡️ Administrative Privileges

-The Free edition of **ISM+** is designed to be incredibly lightweight and does not require administrative privileges for its core functionality.
+The Free edition of **ISM+** requires no administrative privileges for its core monitoring functionality.

-For advanced system-level features, such as the **Real-Time App Bandwidth Tracker** (which uses Windows ETW architecture), you must upgrade to **ISM+ Pro**.
+Advanced system-level features, such as the **Real-Time App Bandwidth Tracker**, interface directly with the Windows Event Tracing (ETW) subsystem and require elevated permissions.
+These features are available exclusively in **ISM+ Pro**.

 ---